-Paper Title : ORGANIC CHEMISTRY-I (THEORY)
+Paper Title : ORGANIC CHEMISTRY-III (THEORY)

-- To impart basic knowledge on chemistry of alcohols, phenols and ethers, - To understand chemistry of Thiols & Thioethers. - To gain insight in carbonyl compounds, carboxylic acids and their derivatives. - To understand chemistry of different classes nitrogen containing compounds.
+Course Objectives: To impart basic knowledge on chemistry of certain classes of organic compounds viz, alcohols, phenols, ethers, Thiols & Thioethers, carbonyl compounds, carboxylic acids and their derivatives, different classes nitrogen containing compounds.

 - An idea of alcohols, phenols, carbonyl compounds, acids and their derivatives etc. - The prediction of mechanism for organic reactions. - How to describe and classify organic compounds in terms of their functional groups and reactivity. - Identification and classification of different types of N-based derivatives